-- (1) "Value of Equity Investment" is calculated using the closing price of the Corporation's Shares on the TSX on December 31, 2021 of \$11.70. - (2) Pursuant to the Director Guidelines, each director is required to achieve the Director Guidelines within a five-year period from the effective date of the Director Guidelines in the case of existing directors and within five years of his or her election to the Board in the case of a new director.
+- (1) "Value of Equity Investment" is calculated using the December 31, 2022, closing price of the Shares on the TSX (\$18.85). - (2) Pursuant to the Director Guidelines, each director is required to achieve the Director Guidelines within five years from the effective date of the Director Guidelines in the case of existing directors and within five years of election to the Board in the case of a new director.